dominicwllmsn/dominicwllmsn.github.io/_pages/about.md

 [quantum chemistry](publication/2019-02-topological-compression) in the Quantum Chemical Topology group at the University of Manchester[^1].

-I then worked on leveraging transfer learning to [detect tumours in MRI images of the brain](files/projects/Alex_Spies-DESY_summer_essay.pdf) as a research intern in the Manchester Computer Science Department[^2].
+I then worked on leveraging transfer learning to [detect tumours in MRI images of the brain](files/projects/Alex_Spies-DESY_summer_essay.pdf) as a research intern in the University of Manchester Computer Science Department[^2].
 Developing a pretrained variational autoencoder in this project (based on a separate image dataset) prompted me to research further into deep learning, and generative deep learning specifically.